Peterpiotr/siguren-documentation/docs/source/operation/recovery/forced-lowering-backup.rst

 Steps
 	1. Switch off power of the MotoSuiveur® System control cabinet.
-	2. Dismantle the worm cover of the MotoSuiveur® Unit .
+	2. Dismantle the worm cover of the MS Unit .

 	.. figure:: /_img/backup/remove-cover-bolts-removebg-preview.png
 		:figwidth: 600 px